Skip to content

 This is the trap.
 Success eliminates labor directly.
 Failure creates unstable hybrids that can't sustain old margins.
 There is no path back to the pre-AI equilibrium.

-The reversals are not evidence that AI doesn't work.
-They're evidence that the system is caught between two states, unable to fully automate, unable to fully retreat and that intermediate position is more fragile than either extreme.
+These reversals are evidence that the system is caught between two states, unable to fully automate, unable to fully retreat and that intermediate position is more fragile than either extreme.

 The human cost of this intermediate state is not abstract.
 The workers caught in hybrid roles are not experiencing "transformation" but degradation.
 Harder work, less autonomy, metrics optimized for a system that half-exists.
 The resentment this generates does not land on the rushed deployment or the vendors who overpromised.
 It lands on AI itself.